svenkubiak/mangooio/README.md

 Here are some key features of mangoo I/O in a nutshell:

 * Intuitive convention-over-configuration
 * Highly scalable using a share-nothing stateless architecture
 * Hot-Compiling development mode for high productivity
-* Easy to use template engine
+* Easy to use template engine(s)
 * Support for Web Sockets
 * Support for Server-Sent Events
 * Simple and self-explaining form handling and validation
 * Plain scheduling for recurring tasks
+* Build-in authentication basics
 * Easy handling of JSON in- and output
+* Strong cryptography
 * Build-in asset minification in development mode
 * Flexible testing tools
 * Build-in authentication tools
 * Support for OAuth with Twitter, Google and Facebook
 * Simple Deployment and CI-Integration
+* Preprocessor for LESS and SASS
 * i18N Internationalization
-* And many more...
+*  Any many more features...

 One main focus of mangoo I/O was to have a good and well documented code base.
 Therefore, mangoo I/O is constantly checked against